 Your assessments are saved on every text example.
 You can close and later reload the app whenever you need a break.
 Many thanks for your help!

-We are happy to tell you more about the research context once the coding is done.
-If other questions occur, please do not hesitate to contact us via Email.
+We are happy to provide more information about the research context once the coding is complete.
+If you have any further questions, please do not hesitate to contact us via Email.

-Relevance: Does the comment appear as vague or off-topic or does it directly address a regulatory issue?

-Very low Rather low Moderate Rather high Very high
+How would you rate the following aspects describing this comment:

-Richness: Is the comment rather simplistic and limited or does it provide much information?
+Information Richness: Is the comment rather simplistic, or does it provide a wealth of information?

-Very low Rather low Moderate Rather high Very high
+Very simplistic Rather simplistic Moderately rich in information Rather high in information Very high in information

+(Dim 1 in our paper: information richness)

-Analytic quality: Is this mostly opinion and anecdote or does it provide clear arguments as well as factual and checkable claims?
+Analytic quality: Is this mostly opinion and anecdote, or does it provide clear analytical arguments backed by factual and checkable claims?

-Very low Rather low Moderate Rather high Very high
+Entirely opinion & anecdote Mostly opinion and anecdote Mixed opinion and facts Mostly factual with checkable claims Entirely factual with checkable claims

+(Dim 2 in our paper measured by syntactic complexity.
+Taps slightly into dimension 4 that highlights factual and concrete info)

+3. Relevance: Does the comment appear as vague or off-topic, or does it directly address a policy issue?

+Very vague and off-topic Somewhat vague and off topic Moderately on-topic Mostly direct and on-topic Very direct and on topic

+(Taps into the idea of policy orientation that underlines dim 3 (legal terminology) and dim 4 (factual, concrete info) in our paper)

-Specificity: Is the comment rather general and unspecific or does it provide concrete and detailed information useful for legal policymaking?
+Specificity 1: Is the comment employing rather general and unspecific words, or does it provide concrete and detailed legal information/terminology?

+Very general and unspecific Rather general and unspeciifc l Moderately concrete de detailed legal Rather concrete and detailed legal Very legal

+(Taps into Dim 3 in our paper)

+Specificity 2: To what extent does the comment contain factual and concrete information?

-Very low Rather low Moderate Rather high Very high
+Very little Rather little Moderate Rather high Very high

+(Taps into Dim 4 in our paper)

-Overall information quality: How useful is the comment for an offcial who is trying to design an efficient and effective law?
+Overall information quality: How useful is the comment for an official who is trying to engage in evidence-based policymaking and design an efficient and effective policy?

+How would you score the overall information quality of the comment for an official who is trying to engage in evidence-based policymaking and design an efficient and effective policy?

 Very low Rather low Moderate Rather high Very high